audiobookshelf/audiobookshelf-api-docs/source/includes/_sessions.md

 }
 ```

-This endpoint updates local listening sessions on the server.
+This endpoint creates/updates multiple local listening sessions on the server.
+Used for syncing offline listening sessions.
+The client must use UUIDv4 as the `id` for the local listening sessions because this will be used as the identifier on the server as well.

 ### HTTP Request